GraphWalker/graphwalker.github.io/content/docs/restful_vs_websocket.md

 # Restful

- * Synchronous, which makes a client simple to imlement.
+ * Synchronous, which makes a client simple to implement.
  * Can only serve 1 client.

 # WebSocket

- * Asyncronous, which makes the client a bit more complicated to imlement.
+ * Asynchronous, which makes the client a bit more complicated to implement.
  * Can serve several clients at the same time.